 You’re currently an Engineering Technician at a landfill.
 Can you tell us more about that?

-I like to say that I am protecting public and environmental health [haha].
-My job is to ensure that we are in compliance with air quality standards enforced by the South Coast Air Quality Management District (SCAQMD) and California Air Resources Board (CARB).
-We engage in storm water sampling, landfill gas monitoring, surface gas monitoring, ambient air monitoring, etc. to make sure no gas migrates outside of the site.
+I like to say that I am protecting the public and environmental health [haha].
+My job is to ensure that we are in compliance with air quality standards enforced by the South Coast Air Quality Management District (SCAQMD) and the California Air Resources Board (CARB).
+We engage in stormwater sampling, landfill gas monitoring, surface gas monitoring, ambient air monitoring, etc. to make sure no gas migrates outside of the site.
 A cool thing about the landfill gas is that our site is under a gas collection system.
 Because methane is the most prominent gas in the decomposition process, we send it to a power plant to generate electricity out of it.
 The experience I’ve gained with this job has made me think, “How are air pollutants being distributed within our atmosphere and how does it affect us as well as our environment?”

 How has your job impacted your mindset on our waste?

 I think about trash more often now.
 In the past when I threw my trash away, I never thought about it again.
 I didn’t even know what a landfill looked like!
 Now I think, “Where is my trash going?
 What type of trash am I throwing away?”
-Landfills aren’t dumps where trash magically disappears.
+Landfills aren’t dumping ground where trash magically disappears.
 There are rules and regulations that we must comply with and quality standards that we must meet.
-All this information can be exhausting, but it has made me more conscious of what I buy –– the packaging and the materials that goes into the product.
+All this information can be exhausting, but it has made me more conscious of what I buy –– the packaging and the materials that go into the product.
 I’ve started to feel guilty when I use single-use items, so I’ll try and buy items that can be reused.